astranome/OpenZynqSDR_HW/README.md

 # OpenZynqSDR_HW
-Hardware for OpenZynqSDR - Open Source SDR receiver, based on Antminter S9 board.
+Vivado project with 62.5 MHz on /websdr183 folder Hardware for OpenZynqSDR - Open Source SDR receiver, based on Antminter S9 board.
 See the article: https://habr.com/ru/articles/898490
 See also: https://github.com/iliasam/OpenZynqSDRApp